suabochica/rxjs-course/scratchpad/S02-operators.md

 ### How to choose the right mapping Operator? ###
-The behavior of concatMap, mergeMap, switchMap and exhaustMap is similar in the sense they are all higher order mapping operators.
+The behavior of `concatMap`, `mergeMap`, `switchMap` and `exhaustMap` is similar in the sense they are all higher order mapping operators.
 But its also so different in so many subtle ways, that there isn't really one operator that can be safely pointed to as a default.

 Instead, we can simply choose the appropriate operator based on the use case: